XinnuoXu/CVAE_Dial_CGate/README.md

 # CVAE_CGate_dialogue_generator

-This project is a pytorch implementation for my paper "Xu, Dusek, Konstas, Rieser.
+This project is a pytorch implementation for CVAE_CGate model in my paper "Xu, Dusek, Konstas, Rieser.
 Better Conversations by Modeling, Filtering, and Optimizing for Coherence and Diversity", which sadly has been neither accpted by any conference nor put on the arxiv :(

 ## Requirements